No Sad Songs for Me: Plot

-Mary Scott thought that she had become pregnant, but instead she learns from her physician that she has terminal cancer with only eight months to live.
+Mary Scott thought that she had become pregnant, but instead she learns from her physician that she has terminal cancer with only ten months to live, about 6 months on her feet.
 She receives the doctor's assurance to keep her illness a secret and not tell her husband Bradley and young daughter Polly.
 She wants to live her last year with each minute happy and important.
 Brad, a surveyor, is aided by a new assistant, female draftsman Chris Radna.

 Polly's joy during the Christmas season is evident.
 Mary insists they invite Chris to the annual party, where Brad sees Chris in a dress for the first time, and he flirts and dances with her all night.
 Brad is paying so much attention to Chris that Mary hears some women gossiping about it in the ladies' room.
 She is sure that her secrecy is protecting her family, but she is still hurt.
 It becomes clear that Brad and Chris are falling in love.

 Mary visits her father in San Francisco but cannot tell him about her illness.
 She decides that if her husband no longer loves her, suicide may be the answer.
 Brad, who does love Mary, admits to the affair and expresses remorse.
 Mary secretly visits Chris, who also expresses her regret.
 Her first husband died in World War II and she never expected to experience love again.

 Mary realizes that Brad and Chris are compatible and notices that Chris and Polly also have a good relationship, so she convinces Chris to stay with the family.
 Mary likes Chris and believes that she would be a good wife for Brad.
 Mary subtly prompts the family members to consider their lives without her.
 Because she loves her family, she wants to make her death and their lives as easy as possible.

 One day, Brad finds Mary's pain pills and visits the doctor, who informs him of Mary's condition.
 Brad experiences an emotional breakdown and begs the doctor to save Mary, but her case is too advanced for treatment.
 However, Brad keeps the secret and tries to make Mary's last weeks wonderful by taking her on an idyllic vacation to Mexico, where Mary dies.